Django-Rwanda/django-rwanda-portal/README.md

 - Python 3.11+
 - PostgreSQL (or SQLite for development)
 - Docker (optional, for containerized setup)
-- Poetry or pip for dependency management
+- uv or pip for dependency management

 ### Installation